 Administering ACCESS for ELLs

-- Beginning in 2019, all students will be expected to participate in the Online test; However, paper tests will always be available as an accommodation if required by a student's individualized education program (IEP) and as needed for newcomers.
+- All students will be expected to participate in the Online test.
+However, paper tests will always be available as an accommodation if required by a student's individualized education program (IEP) and as needed for first-year ELs.
 IEP or 504 teams and EL educators must determine whether a student is able to take the Online test (with or without a handwriting booklet) or would require a paper accommodation.
 See the Principal's Pre-Administration Manual for more information.

 - Technology Coordinators must view the training materials and complete the Technology Readiness Checklist located in WIDA AMS.

-- Online and Paper Testing: Those who administered Online ACCESS tests in 2017-2018 need not re-qualify on the quiz; all others must pass the appropriate Administration Quiz with a score of 80% or above.
-Recertification will be required bi-annually.
+- Online and Paper Testing: Those who took quizzes and qualified in 2020-2021 need not re-qualify on the quizzes; all others must complete the appropriate training courses (see below) and pass the quizzes for tests they will administer.
+Recertification will be required every two years.